More than 130 dogs and cats flown to D.C. region after rescue from Hurricane Ida

 The animals had been taken from five shelters in Louisiana that were at their capacity, and rescuers said moving these animals allowed those facilities to be able to take in more pets that may be lost or had to go there temporarily while their owners evacuated or recovered in the aftermath of Hurricane Ida.

-One of the rescued dogs — a mixed pitbull-Labrador that had been abused and found wandering the streets of New Orleans — was headed to a 60-plus acre farm outside of Philadelphia.
+One of the rescued dogs — a mixed pit-bull-Labrador that had been abused and found wandering the streets of New Orleans — was headed to a 60-plus-acre farm outside of Philadelphia.

-“It was so emotional because you look in their eyes and they’re very scared.
-You just keep telling them ‘this is your lucky day,’” said Kim Williams, a spokeswoman for the Lost Dog and Cat Rescue Foundation, an organization in Falls Church that took 25 dogs and six cats that range in age from puppies to elderly pets from Bissell’s mission.
+“It was so emotional because you look in their eyes, and they’re very scared.
+You just keep telling them, ‘This is your lucky day,’” said Kim Williams, a spokeswoman for the Lost Dog and Cat Rescue Foundation, an organization in Falls Church, Va., that took 25 dogs and six cats that range in age from puppies to elderly pets from Bissell’s mission.

 Noah’s Ark except it’s a school bus: Truck driver rescues 64 dogs and cats from floods of Hurricane Florence

 Many areas in the South have overcrowded shelters, experts said.
-For some of the shelters, it’s because there has been a rise in their pet population during the last year and a half of the coronavirus pandemic as owners have had to give up their pets for a variety of reasons, from financial hardship to job changes or health issues.
+For some of the shelters, it’s because there has been a rise in their pet population during the last year and a half of the pandemic as owners have had to give up their pets for a variety of reasons, from financial hardship to job changes or health issues.
 Other shelters have had long-standing overcrowding issues because their states don’t have strong campaigns that encourage pet owners to spay and neuter their animals.

-In the D.C. area and other parts of the country, there has been a surge in what animal experts have dubbed “pandemic pet” adoptions as groups have brought animals from overcrowded shelters in the South to more urban areas like Washington and found them new homes.
+In the D.C. area and other parts of the country, there has been a surge in what animal experts have dubbed “pandemic pet” adoptions, as groups have brought animals from overcrowded shelters in the South to more urban areas such as Washington and found them new homes.

 Some kennels and shelters in the D.C. region couldn’t find enough animals to keep up with demand from residents wanting to adopt a pet as a companion during the pandemic or finding they had more time at home to take care of an animal.
-Even as people return to their busy pre-pandemic lifestyle juggling kids’ schedules, commutes and work in the office, animal rescuers said they’ve found that few pet owners in the D.C. region have returned their pets.
+Even as people return to their busy pre-pandemic lifestyles juggling kids’ schedules, commutes and work in the office, animal rescuers said they’ve found that few pet owners in the D.C. region have returned their pets.

 For the new pets that arrived in Manassas, they had quite a journey.

-Bissell, who founded her group 10 years ago, said shelters in Louisiana reached out to her as Hurricane Ida neared: “They said they were already full and the storm was coming — could we help?”
+Bissell, who founded her group 10 years ago, said shelters in Louisiana reached out to her as Hurricane Ida neared: “They said they were already full, and the storm was coming — could we help?”

 She said she got the Humane Society of Tulsa, which she has worked with before, to send a team to pick up the pets in Louisiana and drive them back to Oklahoma.